sonali-bishnoi/IT-Expenditure-Analysis-PowerBI/README.md

 # Business Problem
 The organization is experiencing significant differences between its planned, forecasted, and actual IT expenditure.
 Management needs a centralized dashboard to:
--Monitor IT spending
+- Monitor IT spending
--Identify overspending and underspending
+- Identify overspending and underspending
--Compare Actual vs Plan vs Forecast
+- Compare Actual vs Plan vs Forecast
--Analyze expenditure across Business Areas, Countries, IT Areas, and Cost Elements -Improve future budgeting decisions
+- Analyze expenditure across Business Areas, Countries, IT Areas, and Cost Elements
+- Improve future budgeting decisions

 # Dashboard Pages